timnaboettcher/SPlisHSPlasH/README.md

  <img src="https://raw.githubusercontent.com/InteractiveComputerGraphics/SPlisHSPlasH/master/doc/images/teaser.gif">
 </p>

+This fork provides source code for the porous flow method by Böttcher et al. [BWJB25] and will be merged into the [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) framework after compatibility with previously implemented methods is ensured.

+Reference:
+- [BWJB25] Timna Böttcher, Lukas Westhofen, Stefan Rhys Jeske, and Jan Bender.
+2025.
+Implicit Incompressible Porous Flow using SPH.
+ACM Trans.
+Graph.
+44, 6, Article 267 (December 2025), 13 pages. https://doi.org/10.1145/3763325

+---

 SPlisHSPlasH is an open-source library for the physically-based simulation of fluids.
 The simulation in this library is based on the Smoothed Particle Hydrodynamics (SPH) method which is a popular meshless Lagrangian approach to simulate complex fluid effects.
 The SPH formalism allows an efficient computation of a certain quantity of a fluid particle by considering only a finite set of neighboring particles.
 One of the most important research topics in the field of SPH methods is the simulation of incompressible fluids.
 SPlisHSPlasH implements current state-of-the-art pressure solvers (WCSPH, PCISPH, PBF, IISPH, DFSPH, PF) to simulate incompressibility.
 Moreover, the library provides different methods to simulate viscosity, surface tension and vorticity.

 The library uses the following external libraries: [Eigen](http://eigen.tuxfamily.org/), [json](https://github.com/nlohmann/json/), [partio](https://github.com/wdas/partio/), [zlib](https://github.com/madler/zlib), [cxxopts](https://github.com/jarro2783/cxxopts), [tinyexpr](https://github.com/codeplea/tinyexpr), [toojpeg](https://github.com/stbrumme/toojpeg), [pybind](https://github.com/pybind/pybind11), [glfw](https://www.glfw.org/), [hapPLY](https://github.com/nmwsharp/happly), [nfd](https://github.com/btzy/nativefiledialog-extended), and [imgui](https://github.com/ocornut/imgui).
 All external dependencies are included.